maxzintel/dev.to/finding-depth.md

 # Finding Depth

-A path towards presence of mind, productivity, and general wellbeing.
+A path towards presence of mind, productivity, and general well-being.
 Hopefully it doesn't come off as _too_ preachy.

 For those of you who, like me, are prone to hopping around posts like this:
   * [Introduction](#introduction)